Culinary Arts Associate's Degree

 What Kinds of Jobs Can I Pursue?

-The U.S. Bureau of Labor Statistics (BLS) reported that employment for chefs and head cooks should grow faster than average from 2014-2014, but slower than average for cooks in general. (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that employment for chefs and head cooks should grow faster than average from 2019-2019, while cooks in general grows much faster than average in the same decade. (www.bls.gov).
 You might find work as a sous chef, line cook or service manager at a restaurant, hotel, catering company, in-patient treatment center or other food service business.
 Additionally, you might become a personal chef or start your own business.

 How Can I Become Certified?